mysitleh/aijasaedit/README.md

 #### Step 3: Set Up Firestore Database

-Firestore will be used to store order details.
+Firestore will be used to store order details and the list of services.

 1. In the Firebase Console, go to the **Build > Firestore Database** section.
 2. Click **"Create database"**.